 One of the reasons it took me so long to realize Andrew was my favorite is because his distinctive voice lends itself to the softest, sincerest songs, and "low-energy" is not my strong suit.
 Love song with solo piano is a notch or two above sadboy with acoustic guitar in my book, but only a notch.
 The first couple of times I heard this song, I pretty much entirely tuned it out because it wasn't up to my default energy level.
 And then I got into the habit of skipping it entirely.

-This song still isn't a favorite, just due to personal taste, not as an opinion on its quality.
+This song still isn't a favorite, just due to personal taste.
 But I feel like I can appreciate it more for what it is now.
 The song asks politely for your attention instead of demanding it.
 I'm glad I finally slowed down to give it the attention it deserves.

 It's lulling, but not quite predictable enough to be boring.
 It's definitely written by a clasically trained pianist.
 I enjoy the moment of dissonance coming out of the bridge before it resolves back.
 None of the words particularly capture me (to be honest I barely process them) but like a lot of his lyrics, they speak kindly and personally to the listener and seem to invite you on a trip across some larger landscape.